tonyaldon/org-bars/README.md

 `company-posframe` uses child frame as tooltip (and not overlay) everything is ok.

-# limitations
+# Limitations

 1. `org-bars-mode` doesn't work on display that can't display images.
+2. If your value of `line-spacing` is non-nil, the bars won't be continuous.
+You'll have a gap of `line-spacing` pixels between each bar.
+In `org-bars`, the bars are added modifying the text properties `line-prefix` and `wrap-prefix` on the lines of the buffer.
+But `org-bars` doesn't touch the additional space (controled by `line-spacing`) put between lines when displaying buffer.
+And I don't know how to modify/customize this space.
+   Please let me know if you know how to "control" this extra space.
-2. If you use `face-remap-add-relative` to set the faces of the headlines (`org-level-1`, ..., `org-level-8`), due to how the height of those faces is calculated to produce the XPM images put in the `line-prefix` and `wrap-prefix` text properties of the buffer, **this won't work correctly**, and the bars might not be continuous.
+3. If you use `face-remap-add-relative` to set the faces of the headlines (`org-level-1`, ..., `org-level-8`), due to how the height of those faces is calculated to produce the XPM images put in the `line-prefix` and `wrap-prefix` text properties of the buffer, **this won't work correctly**, and the bars might not be continuous.
-3. You can't use both `org-bars-mode` and `org-bullets-mode` at the same time.
+4. You can't use both `org-bars-mode` and `org-bullets-mode` at the same time.
-4. If you use `org-bars-mode` and `org-superstar-mode` at the same time, `org-bars-star` stars won't be applied to the headlines.
+5. If you use `org-bars-mode` and `org-superstar-mode` at the same time, `org-bars-star` stars won't be applied to the headlines.
 Only the stars defined by `org-superstar-mode` will be taken into account by `emacs`.
 But you'll get the bars in the virtual indentation.
-5. `org-inlinetask` seems to work but has not yet been covered properly.
+6. `org-inlinetask` seems to work but has not yet been covered properly.